carbon-language/carbon-lang/docs/design/code_and_name_organization.md

         source library has no remaining calls to the API, then no further changes are needed.

--   If the namespace scope differs:
+-   If the namespace path differs:

     -   The `namespace` keyword might be useable to expose the moved APIs at the same name path.

     -   Otherwise, callers need to be updated to the new name path.

--   If both the library and namespace scopes differ, then both above sections apply for fixes.
+-   If both the library and namespace paths differ, then both above sections apply for fixes.

 ## Open questions to resolve